sayhan2021/html_biography/README.md

 ##### Part B:
 **Follow the steps above and create at least two more image tags for your page.
 You can find these images online and add them to any location on your page that you feel makes sense.**

 Congratulations!
 You have a wonderful website with lot of useful and trustworthy information!
-A website designers job is never truly done, so if there's more sections, information, sources, or images that you want to add keep going!
+A website designer's job is never truly done, so if there are more sections, bits of information, sources, or images that you want to add keep going!
 If you're looking for some more challenges, check out the extensions section below...

 ## Extensions:
 Completing these tasks will most likely require you to search terms and find documentation/examples online.
 [This](https://www.w3schools.com/tags/default.asp) will likely be a useful resource for you.